Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Case Study: Extensibility Demonstration

 \subsection{Hierarchical Federated Learning}

 Hierarchical federated learning (HierFL) is also a special type of FL that introduces an additional role, the intermediate server (edge server).
 This server first aggregates local model parameters from connected clients or child intermediate servers and then forwards the aggregated model to the parent server for further aggregation \cite{abad2020hierarchical}.
 HierFL is particularly beneficial when FL clients are geographically clustered, since placing an intermediate server for these clusters can significantly improve overall communication efficiency.
-To support HierFL in \textsc{Appfl}, in addition to the general server agent for the root server and the client agent for the clients, we define an intermediate server agent, similar to the server agent, which handles FL-related requests from connected clients or child intermediate servers by interacting with its parent server.
+To support HierFL in \textsc{Appfl}, in addition to the general server agent for the root server and the client agent for the clients, we define an intermediate server agent, inherited from the server agent, which handles FL-related requests from connected clients or child intermediate servers by interacting with its parent server.

-In this case study we conduct four-tier HierFL experiments involving nine clients, five intermediate servers, and one root server.
-The MNIST training dataset \cite{mnist} is partitioned into nine heterogeneous client splits, with each client containing training data for only three to five classes.
-Figure~\ref{fig:hfl-topo} illustrates the topology of the HierFL experiments and the client data distribution.
+This case study conducts four-tier HierFL experiments involving nine clients, five intermediate servers, and one root server.
+The MNIST dataset is partitioned into nine heterogeneous splits, with each client containing training data for only 3-5 classes.
+Figure~\ref{fig:hfl-topo} illustrates the topology of the experiment and the client data distribution.
 Training is conducted over 20 global epochs, with each client performing 100 local steps per epoch using a batch size of 64 and the Adam optimizer with a learning rate of 0.001.
-The experiments are repeated five times with different random seeds.
+The experiments are repeated five times.
 Figure~\ref{fig:hfl-result} presents the average validation accuracy and standard deviation for both the server model and each client’s local model on the MNIST validation set.
 We note that the client models are evaluated after local training.
 Since each client has data for only three to five classes, their local models perform significantly worse than the global model, highlighting the advantages of federated learning in leveraging data from distributed clients to train a more robust ML model.